 The Spa at Le Bristol (For Over-The-Top Facials)

 The Spa at Le Bristol Paris is lovely, with a pro-natural globalist lean.
 The spa’s eight treatment rooms surround a lovely interior garden.
-The gorgeous rooftop pool includes a Russian Banïya (a steam bath with wood stove).
-They also incorporate all natural Tata Harper USA, La Prairie Switzerland, and KOS Paris products in all of their spa treatments, which are as unique as they are scintillating.
+The gorgeous rooftop pool includes a Russian banya (a steam bath with a wood stove).
+They also incorporate all-natural Tata Harper USA, La Prairie Switzerland, and KOS Paris products in all of their spa treatments, which are as unique as they are scintillating.

-Looking for more relaxing getaway ideas?
-Consult our beautiful First Timer’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
-You may also be interested in our Insider’s Guide to the Hamptons or this Gorgeous Guide to Kennebunkport, Maine.
+Looking for more relaxing getaways?
+Read our Insider’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
+(You may also be interested in our Insider’s Guide to the Hamptons or This Gorgeous Guide to Kennebunkport, Maine.)